 With the start of spring training having just begun, Major League Baseball soon will be gearing up for the “Opening Day” games of the new baseball season.
 All eyes will be on Boston as the Red Sox prepare all kinds of hoopla for the 100th Anniversary of Major League Baseball’s oldest ballpark, Fenway Park, which opened in 1912.

 What was taking place 18 miles south and west of Fenway Park during its maiden season in 1912?

-In 1912, Medfield voted to close the town’s Poor Farm, located on West Street in the area currently under debate concerning the proposed 40B project of 96 apartments.
+In 1912, Medfield voted to close the town’s Poor Farm, located on West Street in the area currently under debate concerning the.
 The two inmates living there were removed to Sherborn and all personal property at the Poor Farm was sold at auction.